dddrrreee/cs140e-22win/labs/14-process+vm/README.md

       the same offsets they were saved to in the previous step.

    2. Change `equiv_run_fn_proc` to call `switchto_asm` at the
-      end of the equivalance routine instead of returning.
+      end of the equivalence routine instead of returning.

    3. Rerun your code to make sure it still gives the same checksums.